 Monkey and Me – Gravett’s visual wit is on display in Monkey and Me, an animated read-aloud about a little girl and her expressive toy monkey who love imitating wild animals – everything from jumping like kangaroos to waddling like penguins!
 The rhythmic, patterned text relies heavily on the phrase “Monkey and me…” which young children will soon be chanting.
 Open this book and be ready for toddlers to get up and move as they act out the different animals and move in time to the rhythm of the text.

 Monkey and Me makes a great picture book play, either as a classroom activity or as a performance to an audience.
-Use our Animals in the Wild – Illustrations for Toddlers matching cards to cue animal actions.
+Use our Animals in the Wild – First Illustrations matching cards to cue animal actions.

 Dogs – “I love dogs,” states an unseen narrator.
 And so begins Gravett’s irresistible read-aloud about man’s (and kid’s) best friend.
 With her signature whimsy, Gravett delivers dogs and more dogs with distinctive personalities, easily viewed against uncluttered backgrounds and placed in spreads of opposites.
 Humorous, expressive illustrations of big dogs and small dogs, hairy dogs and bald dogs, shabby dogs and chic dogs, each tell a visual story; but there’s an “Aha!” moment at the end when the narrator is revealed (no spoilers here, but there will be chuckles!).